johanclaesson/picpocket/README.md

 cache.
 The intention is that they should block Emacs for so short periods that it is not noticable.
 But if you want to get rid of them set `picpocket-inhibit-timers` or kill the picpocket buffer.

-Picpocket is to be considered beta software.
-Keybindings, variables and such may change in future versions.
-Tag database file format will remain backwards compatible though.

 Keystroke customization